A posteriori certification of PDE approximations with particular application to neural networks: Summary and outlook

 Certifying solutions that only weakly or approximately satisfy boundary data would require a generalization of the underlying functional setting (extension and restriction construction) beyond $H_0^1(\Omega)$.
 This is an interesting direction for future research and would allow extending the certification framework to more general PINN architectures or learning settings where strict enforcement of boundary conditions is not guaranteed.

-Our numerical experiments provide one possible extension of residual functionals, and further refinements can be made by leveraging Hahn-Banach-type extensions, particularly in Hilbert spaces, leading to potentially sharper estimates.
-Moreover, the extension operator used here is optimal for $\mathcal{Y} = L_2$, motivating the use of a first-order system formulation.
-This ensures that the residual remains in $L_2(\Omega)$, improving the accuracy of the certification.
-Ongoing work includes adaptive wavelet-based approximations in $W_0^{m,p}(\square)$, allowing for error certification in Banach spaces beyond Hilbert settings.
+Our numerical experiments employ penalized extensions of residual functionals, which provide a computable surrogate of optimal norm-preserving extensions.
+Moreover, the extension operator used here is optimal for $\mathcal{Y}\revKU{(\Omega)} = L_2\revKU{(\Omega)}$, motivating the use of a first-order system formulation.
+This ensures that the residual remains in $L_2(\Omega)$, improving even further the accuracy of the certification.
+Ongoing work includes adaptive wavelet-based approximations in $W_0^{m,p}(\square)$, which allow for error certification in Banach spaces beyond Hilbert settings.
 A key direction for our future research is to extend the methodology to nonlinear PDEs, where error certification is more challenging but crucial for practical applications.